cshapard26/ECE1181/_pages/Lab4/Lab4.md

 This code adds the number 0x01010101 to your student ID, then stores it back in the original memory address.
 Go through the same process as Step 13 and **in your lab report, discuss what values are stored at the memory address.**

 ## Step 15
 Go back to your file from Step 10/11.
 Under the line `LDR R1, =mynumber`, add `LDR R2, [R1]`.
 This will put your student ID into R2.
 Next, you are going to do exactly what you did in Step 10, but with STR commands.
-Simply replace all the `LDR`s with `STR`s BELOW the line `LDR R2, [R1]`.
+Simply replace all the `LDR`s with `STR`s (besides the ones in `LDR R1, =mynumber`) BELOW the line `LDR R2, [R1]`.
 Update the lengths (B, SB, etc) as follows:
 1. Byte
 2. Byte
 3. Halfword